khdevnet/mc-verifier/README.md

-# Microsrvices message contract verifier .net
+# Microservices message contract verifier .net
 This is verification contract library.
-It provides implementations that make it possible to run message contracts tests.
+It provides implementations that make it possible to run Message contract testing in event-driven microservice architecture.
 * It verify message schema and prevent unexpected changes.
 * It verify producer message using concumers contracts.